ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/1st Level/Cinder.md

 - **[[Neural Heat]] Generation:**
 	- 9
 - [[Range]]:
-	- 35ft
+	- 35ft.
 - **Target**:
 	- A creature within range.
 - **Components**:
-	- Kinetic
+	- Kinetic.
 - **Duration**:
 	- Instant.
 - **Effects**:
+	- *You manifest a small mote of fire to shoot at a creature.
+The mote deals a small amount of fire damage.*
-	- You shoot a fire mote at a creature of your choice.
-Make a roll to hit, adding your psycasting ability modifier.
+	- Make a ranged attack roll against the target creature, adding your psycasting ability modifier to the result.
-		- On a hit, the mote deals 1d8+1 fire damage.
+		- On a hit, the mote deals a small amount of fire damage.
+- **Stats**:
+	- 1d8 + 1 Fire Damage from the Fire Mote. (+1d8 Fire Damage)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 12 psyfocus spent above the normal cost for this psycast, the damage increases by 1d8 fire damage.
+For every 9 psyfocus spent above the normal cost for this psycast, the damage increases by 1d8 fire damage.